dotnet/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 ## Initiate HTTP requests

-For information about using `HttpClientFactory` to access HttpClient instances to make HTTP requests, see [Initiate HTTP requests](xref:fundamentals/http-requests).
+For information about using `IHttpClientFactory` to access `HttpClient` instances to make HTTP requests, see [Initiate HTTP requests](xref:fundamentals/http-requests).

 ## Environments